KAGC Student Spotlight: Elise Choi, Boston University

 Sometimes when my mom picked me up from elementary school, she would speak to me in Korean.
 After witnessing many accounts of my classmates mimicking Asian languages, or speaking English with an Asian accent, hearing my mom speak Korean to me in public made me uncomfortable and embarrassed.
 My face would turn red, and I would scan the room to make sure no one could hear her.
 Afraid my peers would make fun of the way my mom spoke; I would silently scold her for speaking Korean out in public.
 I was embarrassed over the way it sounded.
 Eventually, she stopped.

-My grandparents on my father’s side have lived in Queens, New York, for over 45 years.
+My grandparents on my father’s side lived in Queens, New York, for over 45 years.
 We would see them for holidays, birthdays, and many other occasions.
 Oftentimes, my encounter with them would start with my grandma patting my back or the lower side of my waist with comments like “Aigo, ee-ppuh-ra.
 You a good student?”
-Almost as if doing well in school is the only thing that mattered in life.
+Almost as if doing well in school is the only thing that matters in life.
 My grandparents’ generation of immigrants, who came to America in the early 70s to 80s, shared one common goal; working hard to offer a better life for their children, which can be attained with financial and educational success.
 However, achieving the American Dream had come with a price tag, holding their tongue, being rule followers, and living the myth of “model minority,” a description I began to hate.

 Along with other young Asian Americans, I was often told to just study hard, get good grades, and go to a good college, as if that is an end, not the means to an end.
 While it is true that most Asian immigrants have been driven by financial and educational success, it is our deeply rooted Confucianism which spanned multi-generations, that kept them out of trouble, respecting higher authorities and governing bodies, which in turn fueled the myth of “model minorities.”
 Working tirelessly to provide for the family coupled with language barriers oftentimes made it difficult for our grandparents’ or parents’ generation to get involved in American social or political movements or organizations.
 In turn, it is our lack of representation in politics and government that we feel perpetually disconnected from American society.
 Many of us have shared experiences facing the perpetual foreigner stereotype, which is feeling inherently foreign regardless of where they were born or how long they have lived in the United States.